 To help more people to start saving for their retirement, the government has made major changes to workplace pensions.

 Under a law introduced back in 2012, all employers had to offer a workplace pension scheme and automatically enrol eligible workers in it.
-From October 2012 the requirement applied to larger employers and now from 2018 it applies to all employers.
+From October 2012 the requirement applied to larger employers and from 2018 it applied to all employers.

 By clicking on one of these links you are departing from the regulatory site of HFB Financial Planning Ltd. Neither HFB Financial Planning Ltd nor Intrinsic is responsible for the accuracy of the information contained within the linked site.